-The 2020 plan was also developed in conjunction with the Long-Range Facilities Strategy 2020-2030.
+The 2020 plan was also developed in conjunction with a Long-Range Facilities Plan 2020-2030 Strategy document, co-developed by Trustees, stakeholders, and staff.
 The Strategy document includes a broad educational vision for the District and key educational programming priorities, addresses learning environments through an equity lens and identifies foundational support and actions necessary for planning success.
 The plan not only recognizes a local VSB perspective on how facilities and space in schools should be used but also acknowledges the process and Ministry of Education requirements for submission of project requests in the annual Five-Year Capital Plan.